 About Me

-I’m Doug Heinz, a seasoned CFO with over 20 years of experience.
-I’ve worked across industries—SaaS, AI, finance, travel—helping businesses navigate uncertainty, scale with confidence, and turn chaos into opportunity.
-From leading IPO preparations to revitalizing a 4 decade-old, luxury travel company and scaling startups with triple-digit growth, my approach isn’t just about numbers—it’s about building systems that adapt, evolve, and create unseen opportunities.
+I’m Doug Heinz, a seasoned CFO with over 20 years of experience carrying me through a crazy twisted line following passionate intention and also, random opportunities.
+I’ve worked across many industries (SaaS, AI, finance, travel, psychedelic healing centers).
+My ultimate passion is helping “not large” businesses navigate uncertainty, scale with confidence, and turn chaos into opportunity.
+My approach isn’t just about “finance”—it’s about building systems that adapt, evolve, and create unseen opportunities.

-But here’s the thing—finance isn’t just about spreadsheets.
-It’s about decisions, momentum, and knowing when to pivot before the ground shifts beneath you.
+Why I hate being the numbers guy.
+Managing organizations requires a command of managing money, of course.
+But it is always decisions, momentum, and knowing when to pivot before the ground shifts beneath you.
 I don’t believe in rigid playbooks or staring at static forecasts like they hold the meaning of life.
 I believe in real-time strategy, adaptive feedback loops, and the kind of finance that actually helps you move forward.

-Back in the mid-‘90s, I worked for Boyz II Men—an experience that taught me how to hustle, problem-solve, and carry luggage heavier than I am.
+Back in the mid-‘90s, I made a random call to a previously thought of, out of business recording studio because I needed a high school internship to avoid going to school the last month of my senior year.
+Turns out, Boyz II Men bought the studio and I was the first hire.
+That experience that taught me how to hustle, do the dirty work, problem-solve, and carry luggage heavier than I am.
 It also means I can hum End of the Road on command, but let’s save that party trick for later.
-Since then, life’s been a mix of road trips, many nights under the stars, guitar solos, and chasing serendipity.
+Since then, life’s been a mix of road trips, many nights under the stars (some with frozen toes), guitar solos, and chasing serendipity.

 All these experiences have led to a truth: business, like life, is rarely neat or predictable.
-The good stuff—the stuff worth building—comes from embracing the unpredictability and creating something lasting out of it.
+The good stuff, the stuff worth building, comes from embracing the unpredictability and creating something lasting out of it.
 That’s what I do.
 I build.
-Relationships, systems, businesses, songs—it doesn’t matter.
-If it’s worth doing, it’s worth doing right, and it’s worth doing with purpose.
+Relationships, systems, businesses, songs…it doesn’t matter.
+If it’s worth doing, it’s worth doing with purpose.
 And it’s usually those “accidents” along the way that spark something new and magical.

-Everything I do is in service to my family.
+More personally, everything I do is in service to my family.
 My fiancée, who somehow manages to be both my anchor and the gale that keeps life interesting.
-My two stepsons, who remind me daily that life isn’t about having the answers—it’s about showing up, bringing vulnerability to strength, and losing at our weekly board-game nights (with only a few extra curse words).
+My two stepsons, who remind me daily that life is about showing up, bringing vulnerability to strength, and losing at our weekly board-game nights (with only a few extra F-bombs).
 And my two dogs, who live their lives like every stick is sacred and every nap is a reward for a job well done.

-They’re the reason for the long nights and the risks, for every carefully plotted spreadsheet and every wild leap of faith.
+They’re the reason for the long nights and the risks, for every deep dive into a business that needs a lifeline and every wild leap of faith.
 A life full of meaning.
-It’s not about the work—it’s about what the work makes possible.
-Life with them is messy, loud, and full of moments I wouldn’t trade for anything.
+Life with them is messy, loud, and full of random moments, which fill us all full of life.

 And at the end of the day, that’s what drives me: the belief that everything we build—businesses, families, lives—should stand up to the same scrutiny as a good noir detective story.
 If it doesn’t serve what matters most, what’s the point?